 - Genetic control, through the nucleus and ribosomes.

 - Manufacture, distribution, and breakdown of molecules which include the endoplasmic reticulum, Golgi apparatus, lysosomes, vacuoles, and peroxisomes.

-- Structural support, movement, and communication between cells performed by the cytoskeleton, plasma membrane, and plant cell wall.
+- Structural support, movement, and communication between cells are performed by the cytoskeleton, plasma membrane, and plant cell wall.

 Unique structures called plasmodesmata (singular plasmodesma) connect adjacent plant cells.
-Another key difference present in plant cells is the chloroplast, where photosynthesis occurs.
+Another key difference in plant cells is the chloroplast, where photosynthesis occurs.
 Plant cells also have a large, central compartment called a vacuole that stores water and a variety of chemicals.